katomaso/webdave/README.md

 You can access your webdav point (provided you have allowed CORS on your server) and edit your files directly there.
 Then use some pelican/hugo/jekyll to turn those files into HTML.

-# What is so elegant on your implementation, Tomas?
+# What is so elegant on your implementation?

 It comes in form of pure web components.
 Go to the [github page](https://katomaso.github.io/webdave) and view source (ctrl+u).
 Beautiful isn't it?
 You can see two components - a navigator and editor.